 The best way to get close to Svartifoss waterfall is to park your car at the Skaftafell Visitor Centre and hike to the viewing points of the falls.

-If taking this path you will walk through the camping ground and follow the trail uphill.
-Here you’ll reach a viewing point that provides you with a splendid view of the basalt falls.
+If taking this path, you will walk through the camping ground and follow the trail uphill.
+Here you’ll reach a viewing point that provides you with a spectacular view of the basalt falls.
 From the viewing point, you can walk into the ravine and ascend the natural basalt steps on one side.

-At this point, you can add a little bit to the path by going to the viewing point at Sjónarsker.
-Here you’ll get a good sense of direction and see where the nearby attractions are located.
+At this point, you can go further to the viewing point at Sjónarsker.
+Here you’ll get a good sense of direction and can see where the nearby attractions are located.
 Sjónarsker is about 310 meters (1017 ft) above sea level.

 Svartifoss isn’t the only stunning waterfall you will find on the path leading from the camping ground.
 When hiking to Svartifoss you can easily stop for views of the waterfalls Magnúsarfoss and Hundafoss on the trail.